sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d4-weekend-lab/work-plan.md

 Reference: <a href="https://github.com/sf-wdi-22-23/toEatly_mongoose" target="_blank">toEatly-mongoose</a>

 1. In your server code, with the other `require`s, add one to bring in your database models: `var db = require("./models")`.
-This should make your post model available with `db.Post`.
+When we `require` a whole folder, Node looks for an `index.js` in that folder and basically requires it.
+So, requiring the models folder should make your post model (and any other models you eventually add) available on a `db` object.
+For example, the Post model is `db.Post`.

+1. Modify your `GET '/'` route to  `console.log` all of the post data from the databse.
+(Make sure you have `mongod` running.)
+Since your browser automatically makes a get request when you visit a url, test this by going to `localhost:3000/` in your browser.
+Check the Terminal for your server-side console log.

 1. Update your `GET '/'` route to render `index.ejs` with the data from your database.
-Make sure you have `mongod` running.
-Test your route with Postman, then try to request it from the browser.
-If you still have seed data in your client-side JavaScript file, be sure to remove it now!
+If you still have seed data in your client-side JavaScript file, go ahead and remove it now.
+Test your route in Postman again, then test it from the browser.

 1. Once that's working, make a new commit!
 Give it a descriptive message like "render data in index.ejs" or "kick ejs's butt".